juba/robservable/README.md

 )
 ```

+### Fixed width

-A final note, there can be disply problems when the width of the output is not fixed, especially in Rmarkdown document or Shiny app.
+There can be display problems when the width of the output is not fixed, especially in Rmarkdown document or Shiny app.
 You can use the `width` argument to fix this :

 ```r
 robservable(